Heterogeneous Explore-Exploit Strategies on Multi-Star Networks: Introduction

-In this paper we consider the case where all the agent broadcast their rewards and actions to their neighbors with the same probability.
-This probability captures the cooperative effort of agents in sharing information.
-In irregular and centralized networks like the multi-star, center agents have more neighbors and thereby receive more information than peripheral agents.
+In irregular and centralized networks like the multi-star, center agents have more neighbors and thus receive more information than peripheral agents.
 This leads to an imbalanced exploitation potential across the group \cite{sueur2012social,li2019influence}, and group performance degrades with increasing number of peripheral agents.
 We investigate improving group performance by leveraging heterogeneity in the exploitation potential of agents.
 To do so we propose heterogeneous explore-exploit strategies that require center agents to explore more and thus increase the exploitation potential of peripheral agents.

+The multi-star network models recommender systems, where there are many small servers, assigned to different regions, that each make sequential recommendations based on user feedback and communicate only with a large central server.
+Performance can be improved by using the central server to suggest more exploratory recommendations which allows the system to gather more information about user preferences.
+Probabilistic communication accounts for random communication failures between servers.

 The paper is organized as follows.
 In Section \ref{sec:problem} we provide the problem formulation and notation.
 Section \ref{sec:algo} presents the proposed algorithm and intuition.
 We analyze performance of the proposed algorithm in Section \ref{sec:performance} and provide improved theoretical bounds for the expected cumulative group regret.
 In Section \ref{sec:simulation} we show numerical simulations to illustrate and validate the theoretical results.
 We conclude in Section \ref{sec:conl}.